Wrath of a Woman Scorned

 "Gah!"
 Gaara cried, tumbling backward from the impossible force of the blow.

 "Is this the extent of your ability?"
 Aki asked boredly, sounding far too close for comfort as he rolled to his feet.

 'When did she!?'
 Gaara thought a second too late froze as he felt the girl casually standing right behind him, draping herself over him, embracing him, touching him… methodically dragging a single clawed finger across his throat as his sand lay unmoving on the ground.

 Up in the stands, every Suna shinobi present was trembling in absolute terror as tiny beads of blood, Gaara's blood, appeared along the line the girl drawn.
-To thier knowledge, no one but the Kazekage father, the strongest ninja in their village, had ever been able to slow Gaara down, never mind injuring him, since he had acquired his Daimond Sand.
+To their knowledge, no one but the Kazekage, the strongest ninja in their village, had ever been able to slow Gaara down, never mind injuring him, since he had acquired his Daimond Sand.